 Builder Guide will help find the best option and price for you.
 We have building firms and local builders listed capable to cover all forms of building work who can offer their specialist workmanship to help improve your home.

 So if it’s a loft conversion or a bricklayer you need, we’ll have them ready and waiting to quote you today.
-We have conversion specialists who can carry out a garage conversion or an attic/cellar conversion, those who can carry out general building work or handle a new build project.
+We have builders who specialise in garage conversions and cellar conversions, as well as those who can carry out general building work or handle a new build project.

 There are some general building plans that don’t quite fit into the usual building subcategories – this could include having a garden wall erected or repaired, having a brick pond constructed and building or repairing patios and paving.
 There’s a … Continue reading